 An Amazon EC2 Instance can be used for many purposes.
-It can also use as a server to host websites.
+It can also be used as a server to host websites.
 It’s basically a VPS.
 But needs extra configuration to be able to act as a web server due to AWS architecture.
-I’m going to show you how to launch an Amazon EC2 instance that can later configured with Virtualmin host your websites.
+I’m going to show you how to launch an Amazon EC2 instance that can later configured with Virtualmin to host your websites.

 I’m going to assume you already have an Amazon Web Services account.
 If you don’t, please go ahead and create an account.
 It’s free to join.
 Registration process will include phone verification and payment method verification.
 It’s also a good idea to get familiar with EC2 pricing structure.

 Once you’ve logged in to your account, navigate to EC2 from the services menu on the top.
 Region will be selected as N. Virginia by default.
 Change it as per your preference.